 Salaries

-The above two disciplines are now very close in remuneration.
+The above disciplines are now very close in remuneration.

 Salaries by industry sector